Zynade/CSE201-assignments/README.md

 # Note

-There were only assignment submissions in Monsoon 2022.
+There were only two assignment submissions in Monsoon 2022.
 There was also a project component, for which I coded up a [Tank Stars clone](https://githhttps://github.com/Zynade/Tank-Starsub.com/Zynade/Tank-Stars).
 Check it out [here!](https://github.com/Zynade/Tank-Stars)